What’s that? A new feature? Why yes, yes it is.

 We begin today with Diggin in the Carts: A Collection of Pioneering Japanese Video Game Music, published by Hyperdub.
 If you want to listen along, check out the Bandcamp page here.

 If that name sounds vaguely familiar, chances are you caught the YouTube series of the same name a while back.
 This was published by Red Bull Music Academy, part of the Red Bull Music & Culture channel, and span off from the Red Bull Radio show of the same name.

 As the full title of the album suggests, it is an exploration specifically of Japanese video game music, mostly from the earlier days of gaming.
 The album unfolds over the course of 34 tracks, and covers songs from a variety of different Japanese computer and console systems from over the years, as well as a number of different composers — some more well-known than others.

-Goodman notes that “the autonomy of these audio life forms to sustain themselves outside of the game context was acknowledged” from these early days, and posits that “their infectiousness came not just from their catchy tunes, but also from the sonic medium that carried these refrains.”
+Goodman and Dwyer note that “the autonomy of these audio life forms to sustain themselves outside of the game context was acknowledged” from these early days, and posits that “their infectiousness came not just from their catchy tunes, but also from the sonic medium that carried these refrains.”
 The purity of the simple audio waveforms that made up early chiptune music provided something notably different — even unique — from other musical forms of the time, and this explains, at least in part, why they have endured so well over the years.

 Well, we’ll soon see about that.
 Let’s go.

 1 – Konami Kukeiha Club: Opening (Cosmic Wars – Famicom)

 I’m unfamiliar with a lot of the games on this album, but Konami Kukeiha Club were responsible for a lot of “greats” over time.
 This track most certainly gets off to a good start, with a mysterious, low sound, gradually building into something more rhythmic.